testlabauto/local_selenium_pool/README.md

 1) Create a Python 3.6 virtualenv
 2) Clone the project and run pip install -r requirements.txt
+3) Download chromedriver and put it in your PATH

 #### pip
 1) Create a Python 3.6 virtualenv
 2) pip install git+https://github.com/testlabauto/local_selenium_pool.git#egg=local_selenium_pool
 3) Create a python file and copy the contents of the file  [test_pool.py](https://github.com/testlabauto/local_selenium_pool/blob/master/test_pool.py) into it
+3) Download chromedriver and put it in your PATH

 ## Running the sample test, test_pool.py